bionomia/bionomia/README.md

 ### Step 1:  Import Data

-See the Apache Spark recipes [here](spark.md) and [here](spark2.md) for quickly importing into MySQL the occurrence csv from a DwC Archive downloaded from [GBIF](https://www.gbif.org) or from a custom [Bionomia download](spark2.md).
+See the Apache Spark recipes [here](spark.md) for quickly importing into MySQL the occurrence csv from a DwC Archive downloaded from [GBIF](https://www.gbif.org) from a custom Bionomia download.
 Apache Spark is used to produce the necessary source csv files for the "Parse & Populate Agents" and "Populate Taxa" steps below.

 ### Step 2: Check for Dramatic Changes in gbifIDs

 Unfortunately, gbifIDs are not persistent.
 These occasionally disappear through processing at GBIF's end.
 As a result, claims may no longer point to existing occurrence records.
 The following produces a csv file for how many claims and attributions will be orphaned.
-An alternative, more efficient process is found in an Apache Spark [script](spark2.md).
+An alternative, more efficient process is found in an Apache Spark [script](spark.md).

       $ RACK_ENV=production bundle exec ./bin/csv_dump.rb -d ~/Desktop -o